DanielAlejandroMartin/Apparently-Similar-Neuronal/README.md

 -----------------------------
   The following codes have been uploaded.
 I all cases, the mames of the parameters are described in the code, and follow the maiming used on the main text.

- GH.py: runs the Greenberg & Hastings implementation on a Watts-Strogatz undirected network.
+ GH.py: runs the Greenberg & Hastings model on a Watts-Strogatz undirected network.

  KC_m/b/l: runs the Kinouchi & Copelli main/backwards/local implementation on a Watts-Strogatz undirected network.